 The Kanda House is believed to be more than 150 years old and contains writing on the roof frame by the original carpenter from about 1850.

-The Nagase House was home to a family of doctors and a display of Edo period (1603-1867) medical equipment is fascinating and troublesome in equal measure.
+The Nagase House was home to a family of doctors and has a display of Edo period (1603-1867) medical equipment that is fascinating and troublesome in equal measure.

 Silk farming was one of the main industries in pre-modern Shirakawa-go, and this museum explains the history and process.
 The Tajima House is actually dedicated to reviving the traditional silk farming industry.

-Sadly no longer in use, the monk's residence next to the main temple has been turned into a museum of the temple's history since 1748.
-The temple itself is home to a large Buddha, and the bell tower and nearby yew tree are redolent of ancient Japan.
+This former monk's residence next to the main temple has been turned into a museum of the temple's history since 1748.
+The temple itself is home to a large Buddha, and the bell tower and nearby yew tree are redolent of old Japan.